-Engine seating is integral with the double-bottom structure and has to be of sufficient strength to support the weight of the engine, transmit the propeller thrust and withstand external couples and stresses related to propeller and engine resonance.
+Engine seating is integral with the double-bottom structure and must be of sufficient strength to support the engine weight, transmit the propeller thrust and withstand external couples and stresses related to propeller and engine resonance.

-- Before any seating work can be performed, make sure the engine is aligned with the intermediate propeller shaft. - The longitudinal beams situated under the engine are to protrude from the engine room bulkhead by at least half the length of the engine, and aft as far as possible. - The maximum allowable rake is 3° to the horizontal.
+- Before any seating work can be performed, make sure the engine is aligned with the intermediate propeller shaft. - The longitudinal beams under the engine must protrude from the engine room bulkhead by at least half the engine length, and aft as far as possible. - The maximum allowable rake is 3° to the horizontal.